Macmod/STARS/README.md

 Some ideas of new features to add that weren't included originally but would be nice to have in the future:

 - Option to return the details of the record sets in CSV/JSON format
-- Option to only dump the record sets, not performing any analysis
 - Option to query a custom nameserver
 - Option to save results to a file
 - Handle authentication / permission errors better